viamrobotics/docs/docs/registry/configure.md

 `executable_path` | string | **Required**| The absolute path to the executable on your machine's filesystem. |
 `type` | string | **Required**| Either `registry` or `local`. |

-Add these properties to your module's configuration:
+Edit these properties in your module's JSON configuration:

 {{< tabs >}}
 {{% tab name="Config Builder" %}}

-{{<imgproc src="registry/configure/add-local-module-config-builder.png" resize="600x" declaredimensions=true alt="The add a local module pane with an example name and executable path">}}
+{{<imgproc src="registry/configure/edit-local-module.png" resize="600x" declaredimensions=true alt="The edit a local module pane with an example name and executable path">}}

 {{% /tab %}}
 {{% tab name="JSON Template" %}}